rikodot/kardi_notes_app/README.md

 - [x] show creation date in both msgs and notes
 - [x] data_sync json assigning fix lol
 - [x] save all settings in cloud
+- [x] double delete confirmation
 - [x] copy colors of notes
 - [x] letter count
+- [x] add measures to stop (probably google's) bots from spamming the server
+- [x] captcha if config file does not exist (only once, to prevent bots spamming the api)
 - [x] fix errors in loading screen not being closable
 - [x] messages tab (so i can send msgs to individuals or all but not as announcements)
 - [x] feedback button